Mini Bio

 Award-winning creator Jack Wong brings us a delightful, nuanced story about cultivating patience and letting knowledge grow.

-Early praise for All That Grows, including 3 starred reviews:
+Praise for All That Grows, including 4 starred reviews:

 ★ "Dreamy, earth-toned pastel drawings and quiet, spare text are used to great effect in this lovely book about a boy’s curiosity and wonder about the natural world. [...]
 A thought-provoking book about the joys of the natural world, with a sprinkling of kid-friendly philosophy." — Starred review from School Librarry Journal